errchh/DynPrompt-1s/README.md

 ## About the Project

-Pycon Hong Kong 2024 sprint day project.
+Pycon Hong Kong 2024 Sprint project.

 It is a tool for automating repetitive tasks -- minimising time spend on non-value adding processes, increasing work efficiency.